Scenario Reduction for Distributionally Robust Optimization: Computational Experiments

 \subsection{MIPLIB instances}

 All computations in this section were performed using a Python implementation on machines equipped with an Intel® Xeon Gold 6326 CPU @ 2.9 GHz with 16 cores and 256 GB RAM.
 We employed SCIP~9.0.0~\cite{SCIP} as the MIP solver.
-As a benchmark, we compare our clustering approach against the well-known \emph{k-means} algorithm~\cite{kmeans_macqueen}, using the scikit-learn~1.3.2 implementation~\cite{scikit-learn} with default parameters.
+We also provide an alternative clustering approach based on the well-known \emph{k-means} algorithm~\cite{kmeans_macqueen}, using the scikit-learn~1.3.2 implementation~\cite{scikit-learn} with default parameters.
+This implementation heuristically solves the problem of finding the best centroids with initializations based on kmeans++.

 We demonstrate the effectiveness of our scenario reduction approach through numerical experiments on mixed-integer linear programs.
 We conduct experiments on a wide variety of problem instances and compare the performance of the solutions obtained using both the original and the reduced set of scenarios.
 Subsequently, the solutions are evaluated based on their objective values and the time required to solve the optimization problem.